henriquemod/backend-nest-product-api/README.md

 ## Usage

-Once the project is started you can begin calling the API
+Once the project is started you can begin calling the API, I added a file called dfcom.postman_collection.json for Postman collection with all the endpoints available.

 <!-- Documentation -->